yellowmessenger/documentation/docs/platform_concepts/appConfiguration/freshchat.md

 ## 1. Use Case

 In this integration, you can use the **raise ticket node** to start a conversation with Freshchat Agent.
 Firstly you'll have to select Freshchat from the dropdown and add the necessary parameters.
-Then you can trigger the journey where tickets will be assigned to Freshchat agents.
+Then you can trigger the flow where tickets will be assigned to Freshchat agents.

 ## 2. Configuration